-2. Top-Flite Asset Purchase
+Top-Flite Asset Purchase

-On September 15, 2003, the Company acquired through a court-approved sale substantially all of the golf-related assets of TFGC Estate Inc. (f/k/a The Top-Flite Golf Company, f/k/a Spalding Sports Worldwide, Inc.) and thereafter completed the valuation and settlement of certain additional assets related to Seller's international operations (the "Top-Flite Acquisition").
+On September 15, 2003, the Company acquired through a court-approved sale substantially all of the golf-related assets of TFGC Estate Inc. (f/k/a The Top-Flite Golf Company, f/k/a Spalding Sports Worldwide, Inc.) and thereafter completed the valuation and settlement of certain additional assets related to the international operations of TFGC Estate Inc. (the "Top-Flite Acquisition").
 The settlement of the international assets was effective October 1, 2003.
+Assets located in the United States were acquired by the Company's newly-formed, wholly-owned subsidiary, The Top-Flite Golf Company.
+Foreign assets were acquired by the Company's existing wholly-owned subsidiaries in the relevant countries.

 The Company acquired the Top-Flite assets because they provided a unique opportunity to increase significantly the size and profitability of the Company's golf ball business and the Company was able to purchase the acquired assets at less than their estimated fair value.
 The Company paid the cash purchase price for the Top-Flite Acquisition from cash on hand.
-The Company intends to continue the U.S. and foreign operations of the acquired golf assets, including the use of acquired assets in the manufacture of golf balls and golf clubs and the commercialization of the Top-Flite, and Ben Hogan brands, patents and trademarks.
+The Company intends to continue the U.S. and foreign operations of the acquired golf assets, including the use of acquired assets in the manufacture of golf balls and golf clubs and the commercialization of the Top-Flite and Ben Hogan brands, patents and trademarks.

-The Company's consolidated statements of operations include the Company's Top-Flite business results of operations for the three months ended March 31, 2004.
+The Company's consolidated statements of operations include the Company's Top-Flite business results of operations for the three and six months ended June 30, 2004.

-The Top-Flite Acquisition was accounted for as a purchase in accordance with Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations."
-Under SFAS No. 141, the estimated aggregate cost of the acquired assets is \$183,049,000, which includes cash paid (\$154,145,000), transaction costs (approximately \$6,250,000), and assumed liabilities (approximately \$22,654,000).
-The estimated fair value of the assets exceeded the estimated aggregate acquisition costs.
+The Top-Flite Acquisition was accounted for as a purchase in accordance with SFAS No. 141.
+Under SFAS No. 141, the estimated aggregate cost of the acquired assets is \$182,879,000, which includes cash paid (\$154,145,000), transaction costs (approximately \$6,250,000), and assumed liabilities (approximately \$22,484,000).
+The estimated fair value of the net assets exceeded the estimated aggregate acquisition costs.
 As a result, the Company was required to reduce the carrying value of the acquired long-term assets on a pro rata basis.
-In accordance with applicable accounting rules, a full determination of the allocation of the aggregate acquisition costs will be made upon a final assessment of the estimated fair value of the acquired net assets.
-It is anticipated that the final assessment will be completed during the second quarter of 2004 and that the final allocation will not differ materially from the preliminary allocation.
-The preliminary allocation as of March 31, 2004 is as follows (in thousands):
+A final assessment of the estimated fair value of the acquired net assets was received during the second quarter of 2004.
+As a result of this assessment, a final determination of the allocation of the aggregate acquisition costs was also completed during the second quarter of 2004.
+As anticipated, the final allocation did not differ materially from the preliminary allocation.
+The final allocation as of June 30, 2004 is as follows (in thousands):

 Assets Acquired:

-Accounts receivable \$ 44,840
+Accounts receivable \$ 44,702

-Inventory 33,285
+Inventory 32,760

 Other assets 1,147

-Property and equipment 55,813
+Property and equipment 56,078

-Intangible assets (Note 6) 47,964
+Intangible assets (Note 6) 48,192

 Liabilities Assumed:

-Current liabilities (17,568)
+Current liabilities (17,398)

 Long-term liabilities (5,086)

 Total net assets acquired \$160,395

-During the first quarter of 2004, the Company recorded pre-tax charges of \$5,108,000, associated with the integration of the Callaway Golf and Top-Flite operations.
-The integration charges included \$2,838,000 of accelerated depreciation associated with golf ball manufacturing equipment that will no longer be in use upon completion of the Company's integration efforts to consolidate the Callaway Golf and Top-Flite golf ball manufacturing operations.
+During the three and six month periods ended June 30, 2004, the Company recorded pre-tax charges of \$10,688,000 and \$15,796,000, respectively, associated with the integration of the Callaway Golf and Top-Flite operations.
+The integration charges included \$2,860,000 and \$5,698,000 of accelerated depreciation for the three and six month periods ended June 30, 2004, respectively, associated with golf ball manufacturing equipment that will no longer be in use upon completion of the Company's integration efforts to consolidate the Callaway Golf and Top-Flite golf ball manufacturing operations.
 The integration charges also include employee costs, professional fees and building consolidation expenses.